 Just imagine the mental gymnastics that a child must go through to bring an idea they may have to life: they have to imagine it, create a model, go through the agony of getting it wrong (sometimes over and over), trying multiple approaches, being patient while going through the process, dealing with defeat and discouragement, trying again, and all the while staying calm and optimistic, until finally their idea becomes reality.

-Our unique research based curriculum to creative and visual arts at Yellow Bird Studio provides that laboratory for brains to build executive function skills in a positive and nurturing atmosphere that has real and lasting effects for your child.
+Our "Teaching for Artistic Behavior and Thinking" approach at Yellow Bird Studio provides that laboratory for brains to build executive function skills in a positive and nurturing atmosphere that has real and lasting effects for your child.

 The best time to start is during toddler-hood, when your child's brain is craving receptive to exciting and challenging stimuli and experiences on a frequent basis.
 But even older children learn this skill and benefit from the structured and unstructured opportunities we give them to explore what is on their mind and in their heart.

 Developing executive function thinking skills, creativity, and social/emotional development are the core reasons we opened Yellow Bird Studio: to provide this kind of learning and growing experience to children in our community!